ClickCease

 Multifamily property management

 Multifamily management focuses on residential buildings with five or more individual units.
 High-volume operations require efficient leasing workflows and centralized rent collection digital tools.
 Technology helps manage large rent rolls and syndicate vacancies to multiple internet listing services.
-Successful multifamily oversight prioritizes tenant retention and common area maintenance.

 Single-family rental (SFR) property management

-SFR management involves overseeing scattered-site portfolios of detached homes for individual families.
+SFR management involves overseeing scattered-site portfolios of homes for individual families.
 Properties lack shared amenities and require longer travel times between units for maintenance and inspections.
 Operational challenges include managing diverse physical structures and coordinating vendors across a wide geographic area.
 The subtype has grown through institutional investment in local neighborhoods.

-Vacation and short-term rental property management
+Short-term (vacation) rental property management

 HOA and community association management